 Details of assessment

 - 1 Solo and 1 ensemble performance- 30% internally assessed.

 - Listening exam- 40% externally assessed.

-Students will be provided with a series of revision and home learning tasks that will be published on Show My Homework.
+Students will be provided with a series of revision and home learning tasks.
 These will be based around the listening topics from the Areas of Study covered.
 Audio files will also be provided and further listening suggestions will be given to the students to read and listen around different topics.
 A key part of home learning is also based on the expectation students will be developing skills on their chosen instrument in both a performance and compositional capacity.